June 2026 Updated

 Research Disclaimer

-PropertyTax.guide provides Ohio property tax data for informational and research purposes only.
-Rates shown are derived from county-level 2024 data and represent averages — your actual bill will vary based on your specific assessed value, applicable exemptions, and local millage rates.
+US Property Tax provides Ohio property tax data for informational and research purposes only.
+Rates shown are derived from county-level 2024 data and represent averages โ€” your actual bill will vary based on your specific assessed value, applicable exemptions, and local millage rates.
 This site is not affiliated with any government agency.
-Always verify payment amounts and due dates with your official county assessor or treasurer.
+Always verify payment amounts and due dates with your official county assessor, treasurer, or tax collector website.